 - physical limitations/failure points of hauling systems and anchors; mitigation of common failures

-All Glacier and Modern Mountaineering course techniques includes:
+All Glacier and Modern Mountaineering course techniques include:

 - Equipment and clothing; proper harness preparation and gear selection